votingworks/vxsuite-complete-system/README.md

 ### Precinct Scanner

-This command will run all software services needed for precinct scanner:
+This requires some other packages to be installed that, unfortunately, are not public.
+If you have access, go to https://github.com/votingworks/plustekctl and follow the install instructions.
+Once you've done that, this command will run all software services needed for precinct scanner:

 ```
 bash run-precinct-scanner.sh